Andy Edwards (footballer, born 1965)

 Andrew John Edwards (born 28 March 1965) is a Welsh former professional footballer who played as a winger.
+Known as The Eagle for his impressive ability in the air.
 He made over 100 appearances in the English Football League for Wrexham, winning their Young Player of the Season award in the 1984–85 season.

 He also went on to play for Morecambe in non-league.